 Check out work.life for more information about your closest location.

 7. The Allbright

-The AllBright, name for Madeleine Allbright, is the UK’s first female-focused space for working women.
-Located in the heart of Bloomsbury in a converted Georgian townhouse, the luxurious member’s club is designed for women to create, connect and collaborate, all while surrounded by products created by women.
+The AllBright, named after Madeleine Allbright, is the UK’s first female-focused space for working women.
+Located in the heart of Mayfair the luxurious members’ club is designed for women to create, connect and collaborate, all while surrounded by products created by women.
 A membership, priced at £750/year provides access to meeting rooms, a restaurant and cocktail bar, beauty bar, fitness area and library, as well as a schedule of events, talks, networking opportunities, exhibitions and debates.

 If you’re looking for something a little more luxurious in your co-working space, turn to Uncommon.
-It combines wellbeing with work, with three distinct locations that aim to make you feel good about where and how you go about your day.
-Therefore, each space has a roof terrace and an abundance of indoor plants, a bespoke soundtrack, custom scents designed to help you focus, specifically designed lighting and ergonomic furniture.
-This is on top of the 24/7 access, super-fast Internet, coffee lounge, meeting rooms and break-out spaces, bike storage, showers, standing desks and a full calendar of events, including Tuesday Tea Time and Thursday drinks.
+It combines wellbeing with work, across three distinct locations that aim to make you feel good about where and how you go about your day.
+Each space has a roof terrace and an abundance of indoor plants, a bespoke soundtrack, custom scents designed to help you focus, specifically designed lighting and ergonomic furniture.
+This is on top of the 24/7 access, super-fast internet, coffee lounge, meeting rooms and break-out spaces, bike storage, showers, standing desks and a full calendar of events, including Tuesday Tea Time and Thursday drinks.
 An in-house nutritionist and access to a range of fitness classes complete the offering.
-Monthly memberships start at £199 +VAT for a hot desk.
+Monthly memberships start at £249 +VAT for a hot desk.

-Uncommon has three locations: Fulham, Highbury & Islington and Borough.
+Uncommon has five locations: Liverpool Street, Fulham, Highbury & Islington, Holborn and Borough.
 Check out uncommon.co.uk for more details.

 Missed part one?
 Catch up here.

 Looking for virtual assistant vacancies?
 Tiger Virtual can help.
 Get in touch today!